UdS-TelecommunicationsLab/SDN-Visualization/README.md

 In order to have `grunt` and `bower` as command line utilities, you have to enter the following: `npm install -g grunt-cli bower`

 ### Setup Process
-Install Node.js modules as well as build the JavaScript sources:
+Install Node.js packages, bower packages as well as build the JavaScript sources:

     cd <project root>
     npm install